Good to know: Object source

-Take your company’s analysis to the next level by adding Sendgrid as a Source to Segment.
-We’ll automatically collect events like
+Take your company’s analysis to the next level by adding SendGrid as a Source to Segment.
+Segment automatically collects events like

 Delivered and objects such as

-Campaigns and load them into your data warehouse.
+Campaigns and loads them into your data warehouse.

-Note that you can add multiple instances if you have multiple SendGrid accounts.
-That’s why we allow you to customize the source’s nickname and schema name!
+SendGrid.
+You can add multiple instances if you have multiple SendGrid accounts.

 SendGrid has a single Event URL location.
 By using the SendGrid source, you will be using your only Event URL location.
 If you remove a pre-existing URL, then that location will no longer receive events.

-SendGrid has a sync component, which means we’ll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
-In the initial sync, we’ll grab all the SendGrid objects (and their corresponding properties) according to the Collections Table below.
-Please note: If you don’t use Sendgrid’s marketing campaigns features, these collections will be empty in Sendgrid and you’ll see “Zero data synced” in your runs.
-The webhook will still be processing activity data (but only activity data) for you though!
+Segment makes requests to the SendGrid API every three hours.
+In the initial sync, Segment pulls all SendGrid objects (and their corresponding properties) according to the Collections Table below.
+If you don’t use SendGrid’s marketing campaigns features, these collections will be empty in SendGrid and you’ll see “Zero data synced” in your runs.
+The webhook still processes activity data.

-Our sync component gets resources from SendGrid and forwards them to Segment using an upsert API, so the dimensional data in your warehouse loaded will reflect the latest state of the corresponding resource in SendGrid.
+Segment’s sync component pulls and forwards SendGrid resources to Segment using an upsert API.
+As a result, dimensional data loaded into your warehouse reflects the latest state of the corresponding resource in SendGrid.
 For example, if

 lists.recipient_count goes from

 The source syncs and warehouse syncs are independent processes.
 Source runs pull your data into the Segment Hub, and warehouse runs flush that data to your warehouse.
-Sources will sync with Segment every 3 hours.
-Depending on your Warehouses plan, we will push the Source data to your warehouse on the interval associated with your billing plan.
+Sources sync with Segment every three hours.
+Depending on your Warehouses plan, Segment pushes the Source data to your warehouse on the interval associated with your billing plan.

-The SendGrid source also has a streaming component which listens in real time for inbound webhooks from SendGrid’s Event Notifications and batches the events to be uploaded on your next warehouse flush.
-These events are only ever appended to your warehouse.
-Note, if you don’t use SendGrid’s marketing features, this will be the only data that we receive from SendGrid.
-At present, there is no way to retrieve email event history from SendGrid, so you will only have access to data that we’ve collected after you successfully enable this component of the source destination.
+NOTE: If you don’t use SendGrid’s marketing features, this will be the only data that Segment receives from SendGrid.
+There isn’t a way to retrieve email event history from SendGrid, so you will only have access to data that Segment collected after you successfully enable this component of the source destination.

-Collections are the groupings of resources we pull from your source.
+Collections are the groupings of resources Segment pulls from your source.
 In your warehouse, each collection gets its own table.

 Object collections are updated with each sync.
-These are pulled via our sync component.
+These are pulled using Segment’s sync component.

 |bounce||Event||Receiving server could not or would not accept message.|